 It’s all random.

 Understanding how a piebald ball python comes is interesting, but what makes a piebald ball python special, and what exactly makes a ball python piebald?

-The piebald ball pythons are distinguished from other members of the species because of their very interesting unpigmented (white) color, variable patterns, and random splotches of color throughout the body.
+The piebald ball pythons are distinguished from other species members because of their very interesting unpigmented (white) color, variable patterns, and random splotches of color throughout the body.

 The pattern is often described as cloud-like, and sometimes the all-white patches can cover nearly all of the ball python’s body.

-Most of the time, the snake’s head is completely untouched by the white, leaving it to show the underlying pattern of your ball python.
+Most of the time, the snake’s head is entirely untouched by the white, leaving it to show the underlying pattern of your ball python.